vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 > All sources of relevant metadata (internal to VISTA as well as external) will be transformed to a single integrated web-standard data model which is then annotated, normalized, and enriched.
 This enriched model is embedded back in VISTA and operationalized as a server-side, security-enabled, in-process, symmetric read/write transactional Master VISTA Data Model.

 <img style="padding-left: 5em" src="/assets/vdp-simple6.png"/>

-For more details, see the [technical overview ...](https://github.com/vistadataproject/documents#technical-overview).

 __Where?__